 Each year, the counselor advises students about academic course offerings and requirements.
 Students in grades 11 and 12 are each met with individually to help plan course selections and make decisions preparing them for their years after Faith Academy.
 Students in grades 9 and 10 are met with in groups – and individually as needed – to discuss academic plans and ensure proper course choices are being made.

-The counseling office is responsible for arranging and administering standardized tests to students.
-Each year, every student in grades 9 and 10 is given the Terra Nova, a standardized test provided by ACSI through CTB/McGraw-Hill.
-Every grade 11 student, as well as interested grade 10 students, take the PSAT each October.
-In addition, the counseling office assists students in registering for the SAT, ACT, TOEFL, and other externally administered tests.
+The guidance counseling office is responsible for arranging and administering standardized tests to students.
+Every grade 11 student, as well as interested grade 10 and 11 students, take the PSAT in October.
+In addition, the Guidance Counselor assists students in registering for the SAT, ACT, TOEFL, and other externally administered tests.